oracle-quickstart/oci-palo-alto-networks/paloaltonetworks-ha/README.md

-# Palo Alto Networks High Availability Active/Passive on OCI - Reference Architecture
+# High Availability Active/Passive - Reference Architecture

 We are using hub-and-spoke architecture (often called as star topology) to achieve High Availability with Palo Alto Networks VM Sereis Firewall.
 This architecture has a central component (the hub) that's connected to multiple networks around it, like a spoke.
 We are using Palo Alto Networks VM series firewall BOYL Listing from OCI Marketplace.